SwapanK/MatlabFemH1Kmeans/README.md

 # MatlabFemH1Kmeans

-Implementation of FEM-H1 methodology for non-stationary time-series analysis in Matlab.
+The most basic implementation of FEM-H1 methodology for non-stationary 1D time-series analysis in Matlab.

 ## Developed during PASC project: